-For now, click on the settings icon (the wheel) at the top right of the screen.
-A new window shows up (see Figure 2.1), in the “Advanced Build Options,” click on the drop down menu right of “LaTeX Engine.”
+For now, click on the Menu button at the top left.
+A new panel shows up (see Figure 12.1).
+In the Settings section, click on the drop-down menu right of Compiler.

 For now, we want the PDF output, so select XeLaTeX.

-To download the PDF of the XeLaTeX output, simply click on PDF in the top menu.
+To download the PDF of the XeLaTeX output, simply click on the third symbol (Download PDF, the second symbol to the right of Recompile in the PDF view).
+You can also click on Menu on the top left, and click on PDF.
 Done!
 Your first PDF.
 This PDF could be used to upload to on-demand book services like Amazon’s KDP.
-We will discuss this later.

-Please note that the PDF will need further polishing, for example to configure what content is shown on the left hand and on the right hand pages.
-We will discuss issues like this in Chapter 8.
+Please note that the PDF will need further polishing, such as configuring what content is shown on the left-side and on the right-side pages.
+We will discuss issues like this in this article.

 Convert HTML to Kindle

 Before you continue: while you are learning LaTeX, you should create a backup whenever your project compiles successfully.
-You can click on “HISTORY & REVISIONS” (top menu, see Figure 1.4), enter a name of the backup in the “label current version” field, and press “ADD LABEL.”
+You can click on History (top menu, see Figure 12.4), then on All history, then on View single version, then on Label this version, then enter a name for the backup.